johnfranciscloud/cloudformation/README.md

 - Access logs are not enabled.

-To address these issues, the following changes were made in the code:
+To address these issues, the following changes were made in the stack-template:

 - Bucket Policy:
   The BucketPolicy resource applies a policy to the S3 bucket (MyS3Bucket) to enforce additional security controls: